clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ### 2.6	Hosts File for Sample Environment

-A sample hosts file for the URIs included in artifacts that comprise the MFPKI, various PKITSv2 editions and PDTS is below.
+A sample hosts file for the URIs included in artifacts that comprise the MFPKI, various PKITSv2 editions and PDTS is below:

 ```
 # ********** Hosts added by PCP VM preparation scripts **********